-Regional groundwater flow direction is likely to be to the north and northeast towards the River Liffey and South Dublin Bay.
+Regional groundwater flow direction is likely to be to the north and west towards the River Liffey and Camac River.
 A more detailed site assessment would be required to assess the local groundwater flow regime.

-According to the GSI wells and springs database there are no springs and one groundwater well located within 1 km of the site.
-The well is located approximately 850 m to the east of the site and is recorded as domestic use with an 'good' yield of 109 m3/day.

-The site is not mapped as being located within a Source Protection Area for either a public water supply or a group water supply scheme.
+According to the GSI wells and springs database, there are no recorded wells or springs located within 1 km of the site.
+In addition, the site is not mapped as being located within a Source Protection Area for either a public water supply or a group water supply scheme.